 Serengeti Safari Special Offers

 The park has varied zones in which each ecosystem is subtly different.
 Seronera in the center of the park is the most popular and most easily visited area.
-The Grumeti River in the Western Corridor is the location for the dramatic river crossing during the wildebeest migration.
-Maswa Game Reserve to the south offers a remote part of the park rewarding in its game-viewing and privacy, and Lobo near the Kenyan border offers a change to see plentiful game during the dry season.
+The Grumeti River in the Western Corridor is one of the locations for the dramatic river crossings during the wildebeest migration along with the Mara River in the north.

 Aside from traditional vehicle bound safaris, hot-air ballooning over the Serengeti plains has become a safari rite-of-passage for travel enthusiasts.
 The flights depart at dawn over the plains and take passengers close over the awakening herds of wildebeest and zebra, gazelle and giraffe.
 The extra altitude allows guests to witness the striking stretches of plains punctuated only by kopjes.